Farmers' suicides in the United States: Assistance

 Crisis hotlines, such as Iowa Rural Concern, began to appear nationwide during the 1980s.

 In 1985, Kaye Hagedorn got her husband, Dean, in touch with a counselor, who told the farmer something shocking: he wasn't alone; countless other farmers were in trouble too.
 "And I learned", he said, "that I may have made some mistakes, but I wasn't a failure."
+Conversely, there can be a stigma about being seen going to a therapist, with one example given that, if a local bank knows a farmer is seeking mental-health assistance, it may become an obstacle toward receiving a loan.

 Calls to a hotline operated by Farm Aid nearly doubled, resulting in a drop in suicide rates.
 "Every state that had a telephone hotline reduced the number of farming-related suicides", says Mike Rosmann, an Iowan farmer-turned-psychologist.
 Rosmann received an average of seven calls per week in the spring of 2019 from distressed farmers.
 Conversely, mental-health care is often regarded as a "luxury" or an "unnecessary expense."

 An organization called Sowing Seeds of Hope (SSOH), formed in Wisconsin, connected uninsured and underinsured farmers in seven Midwestern states to behavioral-health services.
 It ran for fourteen years, fielding approximately 500,000 calls from farmers, as well as training over 10,000 behavioral-health professionals in rural communities and providing subsidized behavioral-health resources to over 100,000 families in the farming industry.
 It became the blueprint for a nationwide program called the Farm and Ranch Stress Assistance Network (FRSAN).
 Although the program was approved as part of the 2008 United States farm bill, it was not funded.